frieeze/Discord-Quest-Bot/README.md

 # Discord-Quest-Bot

-Discord bot that send a message to a specific announcement channel whenever there is a new quest being created for **Curve** or **Balancer**
+Discord bot that send a message to one or more text / announcement channels whenever there is a new quest being created for **Curve** or **Balancer** on [Warden](https://github.com/PaladinFinance/Warden-Quest).

 <div align="center">
   <img src=".github/assets/paladin-bot-message-example.png" width="80%" />